 Additional Information

-Applicants must renew their license every two years, with 30 hours and 15 hours of continuing education logged for LMSWs and LBSWs, respectively.
-LCSWs must complete 3,000 clinical hours before applying for licensure.
-To learn more, check out this FAQ page.
+Applicants must renew their license every two years.
+30 hours of continuing education for LCSWs and 15 hours of continuing education for LMSWs and LBSWs are required each renewal period.

 Washington Social Work License Requirements

-For both licenses in Washington state, candidates must have a master’s degree from a CSWE-accredited school and must pass the ASWB exam.
-For the LICSW license, there’s an additional requirement of 3,200 hours of supervised practice.
+All social worker license types in Washington state require candidates to have a master’s or doctoral degree from a CSWE-accredited school and pass the appropriate ASWB exam.
+LASW and LICSW candidates must additionally complete 3,000 hours of supervised practice for license eligibility.

 Washington Governing Board